kentonbmax/DevOPs/README.md

 ## VSO Build Using Azure Docker Build Agent
 > Assumes build of application is included in docker file.
 1. Create a new build pipe.
+1. <Owner> Add docker registry from azure in the Project Settings > Service Connections.
+1. <Owner> Give permissions to the new service connection.
-1. Add the docker build task.
+1. Add the docker build task and configure to use docker registry.
-1. Point to your existing Docker registry.
+1. Save and Queue to test.